moothes/SALOD/README.md

 We re-implement 19 SOD methods using the same settings, including input size, data loader and evaluation metrics (thanks to [Metrics](https://github.com/lartpang/Py-SOD-VOS-EvalToolkit)).
 Hyperparameters of optimizer are different because of various network structures and objective functions.
 We try our best to tune the optimizer for these models to achieve the best performance one-by-one.
 Some other networks are debugging now, it is welcome for your contributions on these models.

+**You can contact me through the official email: zhouhj26@mail2.sysu.edu.cn**

 # Update
 ## 2022/05/25
 **Fix a bug in evaluation.**
-In the previous versions, we found that images with large salient regions get 0 ave-F scores, and thus we obtain lower ave-F scores than the scores reported in their original paper.
+In the previous versions, we found that images with large salient regions get 0 ave-F scores, and thus we obtain lower ave-F scores than their original paper.
 Now, we fix this bug by adding a round function before evaluating.

 ## 2022/05/15
 1. New models: F3Net (AAAI 2020), LDF (CVPR 2020), GateNet (ECCV 2020), PFSNet (AAAI 20221), CTDNet (ACM MM 2021).
 More models for SOD and COD tasks are coming soon.
-2. New dataset: training on COD task is available now.**
+2. New dataset: training on COD task is available now.
 3. Training strategy update.
 We notice that training strategy is very important for achieving SOTA performance.
 A new strategy factory is added to /base/strategy.py.